notFaker2/DinoRun/README.md

 # DinoRun
-A littile modification of Chrome Dino Run
+A littile modification of Chrome Dino Run.
+No need to run chrome anymore :D